oneaboveallms/READONLY/README.md

 # Nginx

 <img src="assets/nginx.jpg" alt="Nginx Image" width="150">
+- **A high-performance, lightweight web server.**
-- **A** high-performance, lightweight web server and reverse proxy designed for handling multiple concurrent connections efficiently.
+- A high-performance, lightweight web server and reverse proxy designed for handling multiple concurrent connections efficiently.
 - It is widely used for serving static content, load balancing, and reverse proxying.
 - Nginx is known for its scalability and event-driven architecture, making it ideal for handling high traffic loads.